Written by Fiona Higgins

 The majority of APS clients are time-poor, yet manage their giving without the support of expert staff.
 It makes sense, therefore, wherever possible, to leverage the skills, expertise and learnings of others in the sector who are prepared to share their experience.
 Many of the large, longer-standing philanthropic foundations have highly skilled staff engaged in due diligence, research, community outreach, advocacy and capacity-building activities.
 These directors or advisors are more than willing to share their findings and ideas, suggest co-funding or other collective impact opportunities which can make your philanthropic dollar go further.

-As Judith Fiander, Head of Advisory at APS, notes: ‘If you don’t know an area or cause particularly well, but you can find someone else who gives in that area, then they will likely welcome a conversation and share what they know.
+As Judith Fiander, chief executive officer of APS, notes: ‘If you don’t know an area or cause particularly well, but you can find someone else who gives in that area, then they will likely welcome a conversation and share what they know.
 It’s one of the great benefits of being in philanthropy – people are generally very open and willing to share their expertise for the common good.’

 Connect with your APS community